Project · Hackathon · August/September 2018

 The three questions, written on sticky notes during the working session.

-The third question about children in the group came directly from field research.
-We hadn't included it in the original design.
-Tourists told us during interviews that group composition changed what they wanted, so it went into the next prototype that same afternoon.
+The “Are you traveling with children?” question wasn’t in the original design.
+It came directly from field research: tourists told us during interviews that group composition changed what they wanted, so it went into the next prototype that same afternoon.

 Why a machine and not an app